This guide documents

 Using release candidates allows us to test releases on PyPI without using up the actual

 You can tag the current source code as a release candidate with:

-If the tag is meant for a previous version of master, simply reference the specific commit:
+If the tag is meant for a previous version of main, simply reference the specific commit:

 git tag vX.Y.Zrc1 abcde42